 Pollster Nate Silver on FiveThirtyEight has given Democrats an 86% chance of winning the House of Representatives.

 Those top-line polls spell doom for Republicans, but the crosstabs may be flashing warning signs to Democrats.

 In the NBC poll that revealed Republicans are outpacing Democrats in early voting in seven critical states, it was also revealed that Trump’s approval rating is currently at 47%, his all-time high according to this poll.

 Noticeable trends from 2016 are visible in the new NBC poll, including a surge in voters who support Trump’s tough immigration policies.
 In fact, a majority of Americans support Trump’s policies and handling of the migrant caravan trekking north to the United States.

 Polling shows that Republicans are equally as fired up as Democrats and that the midterms could come down to a few congressional races.
-Time will tell what color the wave is, but if it is red and Republicans keep their majorities, the pollsters have no one to blame but themselves for getting it so wrong – again.We value your comments!
-Please weigh in on our comment section below.
+Time will tell what color the wave is, but if it is red and Republicans keep their majorities, the pollsters have no one to blame but themselves for getting it so wrong – again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com